Different Ear Piercing Types & Names - The Complete Chart

 Anti-tragus piercings are cartilage piercings located just above where traditional lobe piercings are done.
 Despite its name, the anti-tragus is actually really similar to tragus piercings in terms of characteristics and healing time.

 The lobe piercing is still perhaps the most common piercing throughout the world.
 It's quite possibly the first piercing you ever had done and also one of the quickest to heal.
-Many who love body modifications and piercings start with this one.
+Many who love body modifications and piercings start with this one, and some even will continue to stretch their ear lobe piercings for a more striking and unique look.

 Transverse Lobe Piercing